 Spearheaded by the Romanian Film Initiative, the festival has been co-presented in partnership with leading American film organizations, which include the Jacob Burns Film Center (since 2013), and the Film Society of Lincoln Center (2011-2015).
-The 2016 edition is co-presented by the Romanian Film Initiative and the Jacob Burns Film Center.
+In 2017, Making Waves launched a new partnership with another leading New York City film institution – BAM Film.

 The Romanian Film Initiative came together in 2012 to safeguard the existence and the spirit of the Romanian film festival in New York, redesigned as Making Waves: New Romanian Cinema, and co-presented with the Film Society of Lincoln Center.
 Created by Corina Șuteu, Mihai Chirilov, and Oana Radu, the core team that initiated the festival in 2006 and has organized it ever since, RFI is a flagship of Film ETC. Association in Bucharest.
 Along with the continuation and expansion of Making Waves, RFI aims to develop and contribute to other projects interested in promoting Romanian cinema in the U.S., and the professionalization of the cultural sector in Romania and internationally.

 Since 1998 BAM Rose Cinemas has been Brooklyn’s home for alternative, documentary, art-house and independent films.
 Combining new releases with a year-round repertory program, the four-screen venue hosts new and rarely seen contemporary films, classics, work by local artists and festivals of films from around the world, often with special appearances by directors, actors and other guests.
 Since 2009, the program has also produced BAMcinemaFest, New York’s home for American independent film, and has championed the work of filmmakers like Janicza Bravo, Andrew Dosunmu, Lena Dunham and Alex Ross Perry.